Chimney Cleaning Service

 What is creosote?
 Is it dangerous?

-When you use your fireplace, the burn leaves behind a residue called creosote that builds up in the flue.
+When you use your fireplace, a residue called creosote builds up in the flue.
 In its early stages, creosote buildup is a dark, flakey substance that collects along the flue tiles.
 While it isn’t usually dangerous on its own, addressing creosote during stage one is important.
-Once creosote reaches stage two, it becomes much more difficult to clean and can start to impact the effectiveness of your chimney.
+Once creosote reaches stage two, it becomes much more difficult to clean and can start to affect the effectiveness of your chimney.
 At stage three, creosote is extremely flammable and a serious fire hazard.

 What Your Neighbors Have to Say